xmos/lib_xcore_c/README.rst

    with XC channels and the ability to write custom channel protocols
  * Support for ports and clock blocks
  * Support for timers
- * Support for events so that XC 'select' functionality can be implemented
+ * Support for select events so that XC 'select' functionality can be implemented
+ * Support for interrupt events

 Software version and dependencies .................................